Studying for a PhD with the EPSRC CDT in Aerosol Science:

 Successful applicants to the EPSRC CDT in Aerosol Science will be awarded a 4-year PhD studentship.
 Studentships are funded from a variety of sources including the EPSRC, university funds, or industry sponsorship.

-Each studentship is funded for 4 years, which includes tuition fees, an £18k Research and Training Support Grant (RTSG) and a stipend to cover your living costs while you complete your PhD.
-The stipend is paid at the standard UKRI rate (£19,237 for 2024-25) and is usually tax-free.
-See further details at: https://www.ukri.org/skills/funding-for-research-training/
+Each studentship is funded for 4 years, which includes home tuition fees, an £18k Research and Training Support Grant (RTSG), up to £5K to complete a placement with an industrial / public sector / overseas academic partner, and a stipend to cover your living costs while you complete your PhD.
+The stipend is paid at the standard UKRI rate (£20,780 for 2025-26) and is tax-free.
+See further details at: https://www.ukri.org/manage-your-award/support-for-ukri-funded-students/

 We also welcome applications from international students with government scholarships, and from professional applicants whose employer is interested in sponsoring them to complete a PhD.